ppy/osu-wiki/news/2017-08-25-scorewatch-august-week-3.md

 The one and only [MinG3012](https://osu.ppy.sh/u/1583218) is back as he sets a brilliant 58.12% HDHR FC on [marina - Towa yori Towa ni](https://osu.ppy.sh/b/793846?m=0) to earn 298pp.
 This is one crazy score.

 Circle size 9.1?
 Not a problem for [Adamqs](https://osu.ppy.sh/u/613592), securing a breathtaking 97.15% HDHR FC on [Moonbaby - Here We Go](https://osu.ppy.sh/b/371621) to earn himself 238pp.
-This is really frightening to watch, but what an amazing score it is!
+Frightening to watch, but what an amazing score it is!

-[Flask](https://osu.ppy.sh/u/959763) may be a stranger to some, but he is on this week’s scorewatch after he set a crazy 99.48% HDHR FC on [xi - Akasha](https://osu.ppy.sh/b/877312) to take 572pp and the number three spot, beating out Adamqs himself!
+[Flask](https://osu.ppy.sh/u/959763) may be a stranger to some, but he makes an appearance this week after he set a crazy 99.48% HDHR FC on [xi - Akasha](https://osu.ppy.sh/b/877312) to take 572pp and the number three spot, beating out Adamqs himself!
 What a way to get your top score!

 SCORESHOW WITH ZSEIKIMATSU
 -----